butaixianran/Blender-Vmd-Retargeting/daz_to_mmd.md

 When exporting, **Do not** choose "Export to Blender **HD**", use the one without HD in it.

 #### Blender Side
+Go to Diff daz import addon's **Global Setting**.
+At the "Rigging" Section, there are following check boxes:
+"Location Locks, Location Limits, Rotation Locks, Rotation Limits"
+Make sure they are **unchecked**.

-Use diff daz import addon's "**Easy Import Daz**" to import your character.
+Then, use diff daz import addon's "**Easy Import Daz**" to import your character.

 When importing, check "**Merge Rigs**", "**Face Units**", "**Visemes**".